Approaching the cave

 Please comment if you know of additional books or other sources of beta.

-No camping within the park; no littering, etc.
+No camping within the park (except as noted below); no littering, etc.

 The house at the end of Arethusa Falls Rd is private property.